hannojg/react-native-rlottie/README.md

 ## Supported After Effects Features

 This has full feature parity with rlottie, so check their [supported features here](https://github.com/Samsung/rlottie#supported-after-effects-features)

+## Caveats

+In our testing, on iOS, there is a blocking of the UI thread and it takes some time until the animation is ready (for our most complex animation its 2s!).
+On iOS we are still missing some of the optimziation that we have already on android such as async/threaded frame decoding on the fly.
+Once we add those features we believe the performance can be similar to android.
+However, more development/research is needed.
+If you are an iOS dev, we welcome you to take on the challenge and improve or provide wisdom 🙌

 ## Development

+We are open for and welcoming contribution of any kind!

 To develop this library use the `example/`.
 Simply install the dependencies in the root dir with `yarn` and then install the dependencies in the `example/`.